dikhan/terraform-provider-logentries/examples/logsets/README.md

-# Logentries - Resource LogSets example
+# Insight - Resource Logsets example

-This example shows how to manage logsets in logentries via terraform.
+This example shows how to manage logsets in insight via terraform.

-This example would create a log set tag.
+This example would create a logset.

-Logentries resource expect the var.api_key to be passed in as env variable.
+Insight resource expect the var.api_key to be passed in as env variable.

 ## Running the example